 - Strengthen civic and community engagement across the University so that it becomes more central to Penn.

-- Prepare Penn students to be creative, compassionate, ethical citizens who significantly contribute to the welfare of others.
+- Educate Penn students to be creative, compassionate, ethical citizens who significantly contribute to the welfare of others.

 - Advance academic engagement and learning with the community to generate knowledge that helps solve real-world problems.